DataFire/Integrations/integrations/generated/trashnothing/README.md

   - content: A longer description of the item(s).
   - group_ids: An array of group IDs to submit the post to (if any).
   - fair_offer: If set to 1, the post will be posted with the Fair Offer Policy (only valid for offer posts - see https://trashnothing.com/fair_offer_policy ).
-  - upload_key: The key used to upload any photos that should be attached to this post.
+  - photo_ids: A comma separated list of the IDs of the photos that should be attached to this post.
   - latitude
   - longitude